Get,

 Nutritional Facts of Black Coffee

-Keep in mind the following nutritional benefits of black coffee are for 100ml of plain, unsweetened black coffee with no milk.
 Coffee is naturally rich in vitamin B-2, vitamin B-3, magnesium, potassium, and various phenolic compounds.
-Also, since it is black coffee and free of milk or sugar, it contains 0% fat and carbohydrates or proteins.
-A cup of black coffee is also a good source of other micronutrients like manganese, sodium, riboflavin, and Niacin.
-The benefits of black coffee before workout routines stem from the caffeine content in this beverage, it helps to make you more alert and improves performance.
+Also, since it is black and free of milk or sugar, it contains 0% fat and carbohydrates or proteins.
+A cup of black coffee is also a good source of other micronutrients like manganese, sodium, riboflavin, and niacin.
+It is high in caffeine, which helps to make you more alert and improves performance.
 This is arguably the reason most people drink coffee.
-Depending on the type of black coffee (from filter coffee to an espresso) a 100ml cup may contain between 64 mg and 300 mg of caffeine.
-Lastly, coffee is naturally rich in antioxidants including melanoidins.
+100 g of brewed coffee made in tap water contains about 40 mg of caffeine.
+Lastly, coffee is naturally rich in antioxidants including melanoidins, which help fight inflammation in the body1

 Health Benefits of Black Coffee

-Black coffee contains a chlorogenic acid that helps to slow down the production of glucose.
+Black coffee contains chlorogenic acid that helps to slow down the production of glucose.
 Hence, if you drink black coffee after a meal, it can help to slow down glucose formation.
-It also contains many antioxidants that can deal with weight management.
+It also contains many antioxidants that can help manage weight2.

-It is well known that caffeine stimulates our nervous system.
-This stimulation may help to increase the adrenalin levels in the blood.
-This hormone is known as a fight-or-flight, which prepares your body for intense physical exertion.
+It is well known that caffeine stimulates the nervous system.
+This stimulation may help increase the adrenalin levels in blood.
+This hormone is known as ‘fight-or-flight’ hormone, which prepares the body for intense physical activity3

-Many studies suggest that drinking black coffee can help you fight diabetes risk effectively.
-Coffee may help to boost insulin production in the body that may manage blood glucose levels
+Many studies4 suggest that drinking black coffee can help you fight diabetes risk effectively.
+Coffee may help to boost insulin production in the body that may manage blood glucose levels.
+But do not overdo the consumption of coffee, kindly check with your healthcare practitioner for the correct dosage.

 We usually hear that caffeine helps to increase your blood pressure but that is not true.
 Regular intake of coffee may increase blood pressure but this effect may diminish with time.
-Studies show that regular consumption of coffee may help to reduce the risk of cardiovascular disease and stroke.
+Studies4 show that regular consumption of coffee may help increase “good” HDL cholesterol, and reduce the risk of cardiovascular disease and stroke.

 Did you know that caffeine, the beloved pick-me-up in your favorite drinks, actually has a diuretic effect?
 It means that it can make you produce more urine and potentially leave you feeling dehydrated.
 So, while savoring your caffeinated beverages, remember to stay hydrated by quenching your thirst with plenty of water to keep your body in balance and avoid feeling parched.